Sharjah Indian School: Curriculum

 The curriculum and programme of work are by the requirements of the Central Board of Secondary Education New Delhi, India.

 The medium of instruction in the school is English, with Hindi as the compulsory second language from first grade up to eighth grade.
 Malayalam is an optional subject from second grade to fifth grade.
 Students can continue Hindi as a second language in ninth and tenth grade or choose French, CBSE Arabic, or Malayalam.
 The school provides both science and commerce streams.
 General Arabic is taught as per the rules laid down by the Ministry of Education.
 Islamic Studies is compulsory for all Muslim children.
 The children who leave the school with a transfer certificate are eligible for admission to any school in India.

 In popular culture

 In the 2016 Malayalam film Jacobinte Swargarajyam starring Nivin Pauly, a few scenes of the film were shot in the girls' branch of Sharjah Indian School.
 Aima Rosmy Sebastian, who plays Ammu Jacob in the film, completed her primary education in this school.

-In 2022, Pauly visited the boys branch of Sharjah Indian School in promotion for his starrer 2022 Malayalam film, Saturday Night.
+In 2022, Nivin Pauly visited the boys branch of Sharjah Indian School in promotion for his starrer 2022 Malayalam film, Saturday Night.